-Full Time Faculty: Beth Cleary, Wynn Fricke, Claudia Tatinge Nascimento (Chair), Megan Reilly, Harry Waters Jr.
+Full Time Faculty: Beth Cleary, Wynn Fricke, Claudia Tatinge Nascimento (Chair), Harry Waters Jr.

 Part Time Faculty: Tom Barrett, Cheryl Moore Brinkley, Patricia Brown, Robert Rosen, Krista Langberg, Jill Lile

-The Theatre and Dance Department offers a major in Theatre, and a Combined Major in Theatre and Dance; both of these majors have requirements at all levels of inquiry, from beginning through advanced, and steer students toward an emphasis in the senior capstone year (acting, choreography, design, etc.) Students also can take an official minor in Theatre or Dance.
+The Theater and Dance Department offers a major in Theater, and a Combined Major in Theater and Dance; both of these majors have requirements at all levels of inquiry, from beginning through advanced, and steer students toward an emphasis in the senior capstone year (acting, choreography, design, etc.) Students also can take an official minor in Theater or Dance.
 In all of its formal curricular programs, the Department emphasizes:

 • acquisition of skills in a student’s chosen emphasis within the major: acting; historical/theoretical research in performance; dance performance; choreography; directing; design (scenic, lighting or costume); technical direction; stage management; playwrighting.